Strategy Complexity of Reachability in Countable Stochastic 2-Player Games: No Markov Strategies for Reachability in Infinitely Branching Games

 \section{No Markov Strategies for Reachability in Infinitely Branching Games}

+Recall that Markov strategies are strategies that use just a step counter as memory.
 We strengthen the result from the previous section by modifying the game so that even Markov strategies are useless for Maximizer.
 The modification of the game allows Minimizer to cause an arbitrary but finite delay before any state~$c_i$ is entered.

 \begin{definition} Consider the infinitely branching turn-based reachability game from \cref{def:inf-branch-no-MR}.
 We modify it as follows.
 For each $i \in \nat$ we add a Minimizer-controlled state~$b_i$ and redirect all transitions going into $c_i$ to go into $b_i$ instead.
 Each~$b_i$ is infinitely branching: for each $j \in \nat$ we add a random state~$b_{i,j}$ and a transition $b_i \transition b_{i,j}$.
 We add further states so that the game moves (deterministically, via a chain of random states) from $b_{i,j}$ to~$c_i$ in exactly $j$~steps.
 See \Cref{fig:TheGame-inf-barnch-Pos-Markov,fig:Delay} for a depiction of this game.
 The objective is still $\reach{\{c_0\}}$. \end{definition}